AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Push/agora_chat_push_android.md

 ## Set up push notifications

-To optimize user experience when dealing with an influx of push notifications, Agora Chat provides fine-grained options over the push notification and do-not-disturb (DND) modes at both the app level and the conversation level, as shown in the following table:
+To optimize user experience when dealing with an influx of push notifications, Agora Chat provides fine-grained options for the push notification and do-not-disturb (DND) modes at both the app and conversation levels, as shown in the following table:

 <table class="" cellspacing=0 border=1>
 <tbody>